Can you imagine yourself in the place of John at Patmos? It could have been very lonely. But why was he exiled in the first place?

-As such, John observed it as he preached about it before (Ellen White, The Sanctified Life 74.2).
+As such, John observed it as he preached about it before 19.

 As John meditated upon God’s creation, he was overwhelmed by His greatness and majesty.
-He adored the power of the Divine Architect (Ellen White, The Sanctified Life 72.1; 76.2).
+He adored the power of the Divine Architect 20.

 Who “can be compared unto the Lord?”
 He is “greatly to be feared in the assembly of the saints.”
-And He “had in reverence of all them that are about Him” (Ellen White, The Sanctified Life 76.2).
+And He “had in reverence of all them that are about Him” 22.

 As such, “the heavens shall praise Thy wonders, O Lord.”
-The millions of worlds above will “raise a song of honor and praise and glory to their Creator.”
+The millions of worlds above will “raise a song of [honor, praise, and glory] to their Creator.”

 With this, how could John stand before God’s majesty?